Exterior View of Upper Lawn Solar Pavilion Folly / Alison & Peter Smithson

 © Smithson Family Archive

 Between 1959 and 1962, the architects designed and built the low-cost pavilion on their property’s large walled yard.
-According to the original concept, the Upper Lawn Pavilion intended to be no more than a primitive hut with minimal comfort where the couple could escape from their daily lives and enjoy outdoor activities.
+According to the original concept, the Upper Lawn Pavilion was intended to be no more than a primitive hut with minimal comfort where the couple could escape from their daily lives and enjoy outdoor activities.

 The existing cottage was pulled down and replaced with a new and modest pavilion, answering their needs for a weekend home.
 Of the original front façade, only one of the old chimneys was left intact to function as the center of the new pavilion.